 Asset Classification Estimated Useful Life

-Patents 7 to 15 years
+Patents 13 to 15 years

 Product rights (1) 5 to 15 years

 Customer-related intangible assets (2) 7 to 15 years

-Noncompete agreements 2 to 9 years
+Noncompete agreements 2 to 5 years

-- (1) Product rights comprise certain technologies, licenses and trade names acquired from third parties. - (2) Customer-related intangible assets comprise customer lists and customer relationships acquired from third parties.
+(1) Product rights comprise certain technologies, licenses and trade names acquired from third parties.

+(2) Customer-related intangible assets comprise customer lists and customer relationships acquired from third parties.

 We assess goodwill for impairment annually, at the reporting unit level, in the fourth quarter and whenever events or circumstances indicate impairment may exist.
-On January 1, 2012, we adopted an amendment to the accounting guidance for goodwill which simplified how companies test goodwill for impairment.
-The amendment provides an entity the option to first assess the qualitative factors to determine whether it is more likely than not that the fair value of the reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
+In evaluating goodwill for impairment, we have the option to first assess the qualitative factors to determine whether it is more likely than not that the fair value of the reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
 The more-likely-than-not threshold is defined as having a likelihood of more than 50 percent.
-If, after assessing the totality of events or circumstances, an entity determines that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, it would then perform the two-step impairment test; otherwise, no further impairment test would be required.
-The impact of adopting this amendment to authoritative guidance did not have a material impact on our financial position, results of operations or cash flows.
+If, after assessing the totality of events or circumstances, we determine that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, we would then perform step one of the two-step impairment test; otherwise, no further impairment test would be required.
+In contrast, we can opt to bypass the qualitative assessment for any reporting unit in any period and proceed directly to step one of the two-step impairment test.
+Doing so does not preclude us from performing the qualitative assessment in any subsequent period.

-If it is determined that the first step of the goodwill impairment test is required, we estimate the fair values of applicable reporting units using an income approach based on discounted forecasted cash flows.
-Assumptions are based on our projections and best estimates, using appropriate and customary market participant assumptions.
-Changes in forecasted cash flows or the discount rate would affect the estimated fair values of reporting units and could result in a goodwill impairment charge in a future period.
-No goodwill impairments were identified during the years ended December 31, 2012, 2011 or 2010.
+In the fourth quarter of 2013, we elected to bypass the qualitative approach and instead proceeded directly to step one of the two-step impairment test to assess the fair value of all of our reporting units.
+As part of step one of the two-step impairment test, we estimate the fair values of applicable reporting units using an income approach based on discounted forecasted cash flows.
+We make significant assumptions about the extent and timing of future cash flows, growth rates and discount rates.
+Model assumptions are based on our projections and best estimates, using appropriate and customary market participant assumptions.
+In addition, we make certain assumptions in allocating shared assets and liabilities to individual reporting units in determining the carrying value of each reporting unit.
+Changes in forecasted cash flows or the discount rate would affect the estimated fair values of our reporting units and could result in a goodwill impairment charge in a future period.

+No goodwill impairments were identified during the years ended December 31, 2013, 2012 or 2011.